dfury0/DazUDocs/docs/clothing_creation/clothing_general_guidelines.md

 Lose hanging chains, ropes, and ribbons are easier to work with

 Use OBJ vertex group import.
+This is a trick to import selection sets from an external modeler as weights.
+Then you add bones to those already weighted parts.
+It can be especially useful for chains, ropes, and ribbons.

 #### Avoid too many rigid parts.